Last Updated on January 28, 2023

 Chatbots are not JARVIS yet!

-Chatbots by there definition is meant to converse with a human as another human would.
+Chatbots by their definition are meant to converse with a human as another human would.
 Current technology is not capable of such a feat.
 Though that is the end goal.

 Another misconception is the fact that a chatbot is something that chats with you over a chat window.
 On the contrary